jujuneos/jujuneos/README.md

 - I've already worked with technical support at the Business and Administration Faculty of Sergipe, and as FTTH Network projectist at New Telecom.

-- At the moment, I'm studying .NET C# and Java.
+- At the moment, I'm working as a Junior Software Developer at Indra Brasil.

 - I collaborated at HU-Kids, a ludic activities platform developed for children at the Universitary Hospital of Sergipe.